-Joseph H. Pyne Houston, Texas
+Joseph H. Pyne Director since 1988 Houston, Texas Age 70

 Mr. Pyne is the Chairman of the Board of the Company.
 Mr. Pyne is also a director and member of the audit and compensation committees of DHT Holdings, Inc. and a director and member of the compensation committee of Genesee & Wyoming Inc.